StanleyMasinde/url_expander/README.md

 This can easily be be written in Node.js in less than 50 lines.
 I recoomend that.

 ### Is this deployed anywhere?
 Yes is is part of my [Lnky](https://github.com/StanleyMasinde/Lnky) project.
-This is what's response for expandinf short links like bt.ly.
+This is what's response for expanding short links like bit.ly.

+Last update: 2025-03-05 13:59 UTC+3